-Thank you for considering applying for a position with the IYNA!
 Without our volunteer staff, none of our projects could be possible.
 By applying to one of our departments, you will join a team of passionate, dedicated individuals working towards building the next generation of neuroscientists.
 Please note that IYNA positions are only open to members under 26 years of age.
 Our teams currently use G Suite and Facebook Workplace to communicate.
 Applicants must be able to access these platforms on a regular basis.
 We will be opening new positions relatively frequently, so make sure to check back here often.

 As a MYELIN Contributor, you will join a team of dedicated students working to develop a high school neuroscience curriculum.
-Within your module-specific teams, you will be responsible for drafting learning materials, finding opportunities to share our curricula with educators, and developing new ideas for how to ensure the initiative’s success.
+Within your teams, you will be responsible for drafting learning materials, finding opportunities to share our curricula with educators, and developing new ideas on how to ensure the initiative’s success.